 - 1. First decide whether to use the binary or decimal versions of the codes.
 The binary codes are significantly harder than the decimal codes.
 You can offer a choice to the children if desired. - 2.
 Print out worksheets.
-Code pages can be printed on the back of the coloring page, but make sure that the ASCII codes list is on a separate sheet for ease of use. - 3.
+Code pages can be printed on the back of the turkey coloring page, but make sure that the ASCII codes list is on a separate sheet for ease of use. - 3.
 Gather materials, 1 set per child or group into station quantities.

-GOALS: Students will decipher a code using ASCII and then complete a coloring page.
+GOALS: Students will decipher a code using ASCII code.